bnajafi/EETBS-Python-Assignments-Polimi-2019-2020/README.md

 # EETBS-Python-Assignments-Polimi-2019-2020

-So first fork this Repo, then go to your forked respository and clone it into your computer using: git clone that Address
+First, fork this Repo, then go to your forked respository and clone it into your computer using: git clone that Address

 Then before adding your files inside this folder, run this: